joeypercia/final-project-bdo023_jperc004_anakc001/README.md

   To solve the issue of filtering the user's tasks by certain criteria, we can use the iterator design pattern.
 In order to filter the tasks, we would need to implement different methods of iterating through the list depending on the criteria the user selected.
 For example, if we wanted to filter the user's task scheduler to only include a certain type of task, we could create a taskType iterator that would only visit tasks of the specified type.
 Or, if we wanted to filter by priority, we could create a priority iterator to get the priority of each task.
 Since we will most likely be using code to iterate through the task list many times throughout the project, having an interface to iterate through the task list will greatly reduce the amount of lines of code we use in the end.

   We believe this project can be completed with just the C++ standard library, using CMake to compile and the Googletest framework to test.

+  - Why is the project important/interesting?
+  - Inputs/Outputs
+  - Other tools/technologies??

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to